-Societies are changing at a seemingly unprecedented rate, which demands new public policies promoting equality and prosperity for all.
-This course introduces students to the foundations of public policy, policy analysis, and the policy process, with a broad thematic focus on education and skill formation in increasingly knowledge-based economies.
-Here, educational and related labour market policies are of pivotal importance, as they shape current and especially future societies.
+Societies are changing at a seemingly unprecedented rate, a development that demands new public policies promoting equality and prosperity for all.
+This course introduces students to the foundations of public policy, policy analysis and the policy process, with a broad thematic focus on education, skill formation and labor markets in increasingly knowledge-based economies.
 Students will learn about the rationale of policy analysis as a multidisciplinary field, the four perspectives on the policy process (rational, political, cultural and institutional) and the effect of institutions on policymaking.
+The course has three main components.
+First, students will explore relevant theories to understand and classify public policies: these theories include the policy cycle, experimentalist governance, welfare states, varieties of capitalism and trajectories of liberalisation.
+Second, students will learn methods for analysing public policies, such as process tracing, strategies for institutional change, discourse analysis and comparative case studies.
+Third, students will apply the theories and methods to a range of empirical cases in and outside of Europe.
+By combining these three components throughout the course, students will be equipped to connect the concepts to practical applications and unpack complex policy processes.
 The course acquaints them with the tools and skills to answer questions such as: How are policy problems defined and put on the political agenda?
-Who are the actors, and how do they interact?
+Who are the relevant actors and how do they interact?
 What role does the institutional context play?
-Why are some issues tackled differently in (emerging) non-Western welfare states?
-How is knowledge capitalism and the digital platform economy changing skill formation and jobs?
-The course applies policy cycle analysis from a multidisciplinary perspective as well as state-of-the-art approaches to the study of institutional change and experimentalist governance, referring to various practical examples.
-Through systematic process tracing and comparative case studies, the group will learn to unpack complex policy processes.
-Topics covered include skill formation, the knowledge economy, welfare state policies, labor markets, inclusion, Europeanisation, and liberalisation processes, among others.
-In sum, the course enables students to analyse key factors that lie at the core of policymaking.
-The course also allows students to transfer the respective concepts and methods to other, related policy fields.
+Why are some issues tackled differently in non-Western welfare states?
+How are knowledge capitalism and the digital platform economy changing skill formation and jobs?
+In summation, the course enables students to analyse key factors that lie at the core of policymaking and to transfer the respective concepts and methods to other, related policy fields.